belguinan/boostrap5-sass/README.md

-# Boostrap 5 SASS
+# Boostrap 5 SASS - boost your development workflow!

 ## Why this repo?

-Speedup your development workflow!
 We can achieve the same result as [tailwindCSS](https://tailwindcss.com/) using **bootstrap theming** [Read more.](https://getbootstrap.com/docs/4.0/getting-started/theming/).

 This method is great for **fast frontend development**.
 No need to write your own css.